Hernán Galíndez: International career

 Born in Argentina, Galíndez became a nationalised Ecuadorian in February 2019, a process which he had originally started in 2016.
-He was called-up to the Ecuador national team for the first time by manager Gustavo Alfaro in October 2020 as a replacement for Johan Padilla who tested positive for COVID-19.
+He was called up to the Ecuador national team for the first time by manager Gustavo Alfaro in October 2020 as a replacement for Johan Padilla who tested positive for COVID-19.
 He was selected for the Ecuador squad for the 2021 Copa América and made his international debut on 23 June 2021 in a 2–2 draw with Peru in Ecuador's third group match.
 He played the remainder of his side's matches as they reached the quarter-finals before being eliminated by Argentina.

 After going seven games without conceding a goal, Galíndez was selected for the 2022 FIFA World Cup and was chosen as the starting goalkeeper in all three of his nation's matches, ahead of Alexander Domínguez, as they were eliminated in the group stage.

+Galíndez was called up to the final 26-man Ecuador squad for the 2024 Copa América.